 The V in HVAC, or ventilation, replaces or exchanges air within a space.
 This provides a better quality of air indoors and involves removing moisture, smoke, odors, heat, dust, airborne bacteria, carbon dioxide, and other gases and temperature control and oxygen replenishment.

 In addition, ventilation removes unpleasant smells and excessive moisture, introduces outside air, keeps interior building air circulating, and prevents stagnation of the interior air.

 Ventilation often refers to the intentional delivery of the outside air to the building’s indoor environment.
 It is one of the most important factors for maintaining acceptable indoor air quality in buildings.
 Methods for ventilating a building are divided into mechanical/forced and natural types.

-Based on equipment, the HVAC market can be divided into heating, ventilation, and cooling.
+The HVAC market can be divided into Heating, ventilation, and cooling based on equipment.
 The equipment segment can be further divided into types like:

 - Heat Pumps

 - Centrifugal Fans

 - Dehumidifiers and Humidifiers

 - Unitary Air Conditioners